Tours, Attractions, and Things To Do in Istanbul

-This biggest city in Turkey, with a population of over 15 million, prides itself on its architectural beauty, ancient history, and superb location.
-The crossroads of civilisations is what makes Istanbul so charming and intriguing, even amid its fast pace, skyscrapers, and other modern structures.
+The largest city in Turkey, Istanbul in the Marmara region, prides itself on its architectural beauty, ancient history, profound tradition, delicious food, and superb location.
+The crossroads of civilisations make Istanbul tourism so charming and intriguing, even amid its fast pace, skyscrapers, and other modern structures.

 Istanbul Tours

 The best time to visit Istanbul is April through May and September (spring or autumn).
 Summers are scorching, and winter cold can pierce into the bone.
-On the other hand, nature and Istanbul flora bloom with the onset of spring, while autumn offers a wealth of colour and a pleasant breeze.
+On the other hand, nature and Istanbul's flora bloom with the onset of spring, while autumn offers a wealth of colour and a pleasant breeze, making it an ideal time to visit many of Istanbul's tourist spots.
+These shoulder seasons also mark the peak of Istanbul tourism as the city enchants visitors through its refreshing weather and vibrant outdoor activities.

 History of Istanbul

-Istanbul, a city that used to be the capital of four empires, is compelling evidence of its rich past and culture.
+Istanbul, a city that used to be the capital of four empires, is compelling evidence of Turkey’s rich historical background.
 First founded as Byzantium in 660 BC, it was later renamed Constantinople by Roman Emperor Constantine I in 330 AD, when he made it the new capital of the Roman Empire.

 During the Byzantine Empire, Constantinople prospered as a cultural and learning centre, and its Hagia Sophia cathedral was among the most splendid buildings in the world.
 However, in 1453, the city fell to the Ottoman Turks, who transformed it into the capital of their empire.